Neturei Karta Pay Visit to Sushan in Support of Haman HaRasha

 As part of their tour Rabbi Dovid Weiss, Rabbi Moshe Ber Beck and Rabbi Datan Aviram approvingly visited Haman's lots casting chambers, the king's treasury and the gallows where he plans to hang Mordechai.

-While the Jewish community of Sushan was busy fasting and praying the Neturei Karta delegation toured happier parts of Sushan where weapons were being sharpened and stakes prepeared by the sons of Haman for the Jewish community of Sushan.
+While the Jewish community of Sushan was busy fasting and praying, the Neturei Karta delegation toured happier parts of Sushan where weapons were being sharpened and stakes prepared by the sons of Haman for the Jewish community of Sushan.